-Doxycycline is prescribed to cure acne that hasn’t responded to other treatments.
+Doxycycline is prescribed to treat acne that hasn’t responded to other treatments.
 It controls the bacteria that cause breakouts, clears the pores, and prevents the infection from spreading.
 Acne is not contagious, but antibiotics like doxycycline can help clear acne by reducing the number of acne-causing bacteria (Propionibacterium acnes) present on your skin.

 Great!
 Is there a specific way to use it for acne?

 - If you are on other medication, talk to your physician to adjust your dosage accordingly.